RobTillaart/MCP_ADC/README.md

 #### Should

+- optimize performance
-- improve SWSPI for AVR
+  - improve SWSPI for AVR (See MCP23S17, fastShiftInOut et al))
-  (See MCP23S17)
+  - optimizations (See #26)
+- rename readMultiChannel() iso readMultiple()
+  - more descriptive
+- do performance test again
+  - understand diff between 0.3.0 and 0.5.2

 #### Could